-The governing board will approve this policy annually, and hold the Head of School to account for its implementation.
+The governing board will approve this policy annually and hold the Head of School to account for its implementation.

 The governing board will appoint a governor to monitor the effectiveness of this policy in conjunction with the full governing board.
 This is always a different person from the DSL.
-Currently this is Julie Pinnock.
+Currently this is Graham Yates.

-The chair of The Local Governing Board will act as the 'case manager' in the event that an allegation of abuse is made against the Head of School, where appropriate (see appendix 3).
+The chair of The Academy Committee will act as the 'case manager' if an allegation of abuse is made against the Head of School, where appropriate (see Appendix 3).